Irene Ryan: The Beverly Hillbillies

-Ryan was cast in what was her best known role in 1962 as Daisy "Granny" Moses, mother-in-law of patriarch Jed Clampett, in The Beverly Hillbillies (although Ryan was only five and a half years older than Ebsen).
-The character was named in honor of the artist Anna Mary Robertson "Grandma" Moses, who had died aged 101 the previous year, and only started her professional career as a painter in her later years.
+In 1962, Ryan was cast in what was to be her best-known role as Daisy "Granny" Moses, mother-in-law of patriarch Jed Clampett, in The Beverly Hillbillies (although Ryan was only five and a half years older than Ebsen).
+The character was named in honor of the artist Anna Mary Robertson "Grandma" Moses, who had died at age 101 the previous year.

 According to Filmways publicist Ted Switzer, series creator and producer Paul Henning had decided to cast Bea Benaderet as Granny, but when Ryan read for the role "with her hair tied back in a bun and feisty as all get-out," everyone was taken with her performance.
 Executive producer Al Simon and Henning immediately said, "That's Granny!"
 Later, when Benaderet saw Ryan's audition, she agreed.
 Benaderet was cast as Jed Clampett's cousin, Pearl Bodine.

-In 1966, Irene Ryan played Granny in the comedy Don't Worry, We'll Think of a Title, co-starring Rose Marie and Morey Amsterdam.
+In 1966, Ryan played Granny in the comedy Don't Worry, We'll Think of a Title, co-starring Rose Marie and Morey Amsterdam.

 Stage

-In 1972, Ryan starred as Berthe in the Bob Fosse-directed Broadway musical Pippin, in which she sang the number "No Time at All."
+In 1972, Ryan starred as Berthe in the Bob Fosse–directed Broadway musical Pippin, in which she sang the number "No Time at All."
 A live recording (sound with still photographs) was made.